-Continual re-evaluation, monitoring and review of the outlined management actions must occur to ensure the performance targets are achieved over the ten-year period.
+Continual re-evaluation, monitoring and review of the outlined management actions must be implemented by the land manager to ensure the performance targets are achieved over the ten-year period.
 Incorporating adaptive management is necessary to ensure long term gains when regarding this offset area.
 This is especially true, given NTGVVP's dynamic ecology, which varies in abundance and diversity given changing seasons, management, and climate conditions.
 An adaptive management approach will allow the land manager agility and flexibility when adjusting techniques to handle unforeseen challenges such as seasonal variations in weed abundance.